What to Expect When Living With a Pacemaker

-The reality of the situation is not quite so morbid and much less exciting, despite the fact that there is truth in the premise: we don’t turn off pacemakers when patients die (and we don’t remove them, either).
-Since people with pacemakers continue to have new batteries implanted whenever the old one gives out they will invariably be outlived by their pacemaker.
-What happens when the rest of the body dies but the pacemaker keeps pacing?
+The reality is not quite as morbid and much less exciting, despite the accuracy of the premise.
+We do not turn off pacemakers when patients die, nor do we remove them.
+Because people with pacemakers are repeatedly implanted with new batteries when the old one gives out, they are inevitably outlived by their pacemakers.

-Just last week I had a discussion with a relatively healthy patient who is a candidate for a pacemaker.
-He and his wife were full of questions, having come to the appointment prepared with extensive information from the internet.
-One question related to the man’s ability to actually die once he gets the device.
+Just last week, I had a conversation with a relatively healthy patient who is a candidate for a pacemaker.
+He and his wife were full of questions after coming to the appointment prepared with extensive information from the Internet.
+One question concerned the man’s ability to actually die as soon as he gets the device.
 “If I’m on my deathbed with cancer will the pacer keep me alive even when I want to pass away?”

 It was this line of questioning that prompted me to write on this topic.
-I have had several other patients broach this subject and have likely had an even greater number wonder about it without working up the courage to ask me.
-Surprisingly, a large number of doctors and nurses are also relatively naïve about the interaction between a functioning pacemaker and a nonfunctioning human.
+I have had several other patients who have raised this issue and probably even more who wondered about it without having the courage to ask me.
+Surprisingly, a large number of doctors and nurses are also relatively naïve about the interaction between a functioning pacemaker and a non-functioning human being.

 To summarize this series of events:

 Step 1.
-Pacer sends electricity to lead tip.
+Pacer sends electricity to the lead tip.

 Step 2.
 Electrical impulse conducts to tissue at the point of contact and spreads throughout the heart.